WELCOME to Powers Museum in Carthage, Missouri

 The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
 The board meets monthly at the museum, usually on the third Monday evening of the month.
 Public notices are posted at Carthage City Hall.
 Visitors are welcome to attend.
 The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
 If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.

-Now looking for 25th Anniversary exhibit underwriters for 2013-14!
+Now looking for 25th Anniversary exhibit underwriters for 2014!
 Contact Director Michele Hansford for further information.
-Underwritting levels begin at $500.
+Exhibit and Project Underwritting levels begin at $500.

 The Powers Museum's endowment/investment account is managed by United Missouri Bank.

-2013 Financial & In-Kind Equipment Support has come from the Bowman Family of Joplin, Southwest Missouri Bank of Carthage (Southtown branch), Matthew East, William Boggess, and Ed Pike.
+2013 Financial & In-Kind Equipment Support has come from the Bowman Family of Joplin, Southwest Missouri Bank of Carthage (Southtown branch), Matthew East, William Boggess, Ed Pike, Dr. Steven Wagner, and Dr. Angela Firkus.

 HVAC Replacement support in 2012 came from Friends of Powers Museum donors Tom Hilton, Bruce Vaughan, Barbara Harris Johnson, Judy St. John Detherage, Chuck & Ann Taylor, Dr. Steven Wagner, Dr. Angela Firkus, Mr. & Mrs. Dale Looney, Mr. & Mrs. James Newton, Glenita Browning, Ivan Hager, Dorothy Fulks, Henry Robertson, Jr., various annonymous donors and all those who have purchased 2012 Carthage Route 66 Calendars and participated in the Anniversary Silent Auction and May Rummage Sale events.